SDA-SE/sda-dropwizard-commons/sda-commons-server-auth/README.md

 ]
 ```

+### Periodical reloading of public keys

+The public keys are cached locally.
+For keys with an unknown key-id (kid),
+the cache is refreshed, and the key is searched again afterwards.
+In addition, the key-cache is refreshed periodically (currently each 5 min) to remove keys
+which are revoked by their issuers.
+If the refresh fails (e.g. key-source unavailable, network-problems etc.), the old keys in the cache stay valid.

 ### HTTP Client Configuration and Proxy Support

 The client that calls the OpenID Discovery endpoint or the JWKS url, is configurable with the standard